Practical Zephyr - Devicetree basics (Part 3)

 // Aliases cannot be used as a references in the Devicetree itself, but are

-// used within the applicaiton as an alternative name for a node.
+// used within the application as an alternative name for a node.

 alias-by-label = &label_equivalent;